Teaching

 BIOL 389 Laboratory in Neurobiology (Winter)

-BIOL 580 Genetic Approaches to Neural Systems (Fall)
+BIOL 580 Genetic Approaches to Neural Systems (Winter)

 Together with Prof. Hendricks, Alanna teaches this course that focuses on reading current neuroscience literature.
 The course make-up is about half graduate, half undergraduate students.
 Undergraduate students should be in their final year, and should ideally have lab experience.